GoogleCloudPlatform/community/tutorials/k3s-anthos-edge-ai/index.md

 This tutorial demonstrates using Cloud Build to deploy inferencing models from Google Cloud Platform to edge servers running K3s.

-In this turtorial, you learn how to trigger Cloud Build pipeline to build contianer images and leverage Anthos Configuration Management and Cloud Build to deploy it to an edge server running K3s.
+In this tutorial, you learn how to trigger Cloud Build pipeline to build container images and leverages Anthos Configuration Management and Cloud Build to deploy it to an edge server running K3s.
 To simulate edge server, you create a GCE VM in GCP project.

-This turtrial uses a popular [YOLOv5 sample](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch) created by [mikel-brostrom](https://github.com/mikel-brostrom) as the workload to be deployed.
+This tutorial uses a [YOLOv5 sample](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch) created by [mikel-brostrom](https://github.com/mikel-brostrom) as the application to be deployed.

 ## Objectives

-- Create a GCE VM and setup K3s
+- Create a GCE VM and set up K3s
-- Enable and register newly created K3s to Anthos
+- Enable and register K3s to Anthos
-- Setup Source Repo and push sample codes
+- Set up Source Repo and push codes
-- Setup Cloud Build Pipeline
+- Set up Cloud Build Pipeline
-- Setup Anthos ACM
+- Set up Anthos ACM
-- Update codes and trigger automated deployment
+- Trigger automated deployment

 ## Costs